 - The cardiovascular interventional unit is for recovery of patients who have an angioplasty, stent or other interventional treatment in the cardiovascular lab.

 - The most seriously ill patients stay in the coronary care unit, which has 26 beds with state-of-the-art equipment and a high level of staffing.

-- Wesley has nine cath labs in three surgical services locations – Wesley Medical Center, Galichia Heart Hospital and Surgicare of Wichita.
+- Wesley has nine cath labs in three surgical services locations – Wesley Medical Center, Wesley Woodlawn and Surgicare of Wichita.

 - Wesley’s structural heart program includes a hybrid operating room, a surgical theatre that includes the most advanced imaging devices available for minimally-invasive surgery.

 - Wesley’s certified outpatient cardiac rehabilitation services help people with heart disease continue their recovery by achieving a healthy, active lifestyle and restoring the heart to its highest possible level of functioning.